caineandrebekah/button/README.md

 `npm install https://github.com/cainenielsen/button`

-- *Do not include the @ in the name, as this limits the scope to NPM's pacakge registry.*
+- *You can also choose to download this package from GitHub by removing the @ before the name.*

 - *You can use the @latest tag to reference the latest version.*